-Japanese car manufacturers invaded the American market during the oil crisis of the 1970s.
-At first, Japanese cars were ridiculed as immense junk.
-Until it became clear that Japanese cars were on the same level or even superior to American and European cars.
-Thus, small Japanese cars began to gain ground in the world.
-Japan introduced and competed in all markets with large cars, sports cars, luxury cars, minivans, motorcycles, and trucks.
+Japanese car manufacturers entered the American market during the oil crisis in the 1970s.
+At first, Japanese cars were ridiculed as junk.
+Then it became clear that Japanese cars were on the same level as, and in some cases better than, American and European cars.
+Small Japanese cars started to gain ground worldwide.
+Japan went on to compete in every segment, from small cars and sports cars to luxury cars, minivans, motorcycles, and trucks.

-Japan continues to revolutionize the automotive world to this day, with thousands of projects and new technologies created every year, such as the announcement of the “mirai” hydrogen-powered car.
+Japan continues to revolutionize the automotive world to this day, with thousands of projects and new technologies created every year, such as the announcement of the Mirai hydrogen-powered car.
 In this article, we will look at 10 classic cars up to the year 2012 that had some influence or importance in the automotive industry.
-It is worth noting that we will not mention the best or the most well-known, just 10 cars out of the thousands that exist.
+It is worth noting that we are not mentioning the best or the most famous, just 10 cars out of the thousands that exist.

 1. Toyota Corolla